MM4096/MIDI-Controller/README.md

 This project is built with Python, using the `mido` library.

 ## Installation / Pulling this repo
 To get the latest release, go to the [Releases](https://github.com/MM4096/MIDI-Controller/releases/) page.
-Download the latest binary (or go [here](https://github.com/MM4096/MIDI-Controller/releases/latest).
+Download the latest binary (or go [here](https://github.com/MM4096/MIDI-Controller/releases/latest) for the latest release).
-To run, open a terminal and run the executable from there.

 To pull this repo, run the following command in the directory of your choosing:
 `git clone https://github.com/MM4096/MIDI-Controller.git`
 To update, run `git pull`.

 ## Usage
-- Activate the virtual environment given.
-This is done by using the `source .venv/bin/activate` command in your directory.
-- Run the `main.py` file using `python3 main.py`.
+- Open a terminal, and navigate to the directory with your executable in it.
+- Run the executable (`./MIDI-Controller-linux` if you didn't rename the executable).
+If this doesn't work, you may need to run `chmod +x ./MIDI-Controller-linux` to allow executing as a program.
 - Follow the instructions given, or look at the `In Depth Usage section` below.
 - Remember to connect your Kross 2 to your computer via a USB cable!